Codecademy/docs/content/c-sharp/concepts/strings/terms/startswith/startswith.md

 // Determines whether the start of String instance matches the specified string String.StartsWith(string);

-// Same as above but uses additional case-sensitive and culture-sensitive String.StartsWith(string, ignoreCase, culture)
+// Same as above but uses additional case-sensitive and culture-sensitive criteria.
+String.StartsWith(string, ignoreCase, culture)

 // Same as above but uses an enumeration to determine the case- and culture-sensitive criteria